adblockplus/adblockplus/adblockpluschrome/README.md

 WebExtensions Manifest version 3.
 If omitted, it will generate a build for Manifest version 2.

+You can pass the `--partial true` argument to run a build that will not re-build the EWE, the icons and the UI.
+This is useful if your new changes do not touch any of the beforementioned parts of the extension, and you can benefit from the faster build time.
+Note that you must have a run a full build once before you can succesfully run a partial build.

 ### Development environment

 To simplify the process of testing your changes you can create an unpacked